James Anderson. In memorandum of Edan John Barnett

 He woke early the next morning, then made it to the bathroom and took his shower, walked out into the kitchen and saw the workers preparing the meal, took a tray and got a bowl of cereal handed to him, and toast.
 Then made himself a cup of tea and ate it all, walked back to the bathroom and cleaned his teeth, looked at himself in the mirror, saw a skinny kid with a shaved head staring back.
 Eyes with murky whites, that said something about him, something he would have rather not known, then walked out into the day.

 A bright sunny day.
 Bright enough for a career in sheet-metal work.
-He thought lovingly about the acoustic guitar he had once owned, then vowed that it would be one of the first things he would by with his wages.
+He thought lovingly about the acoustic guitar he had once owned, then vowed that it would be one of the first things he would be with his wages.
 He walked the streets, watching the other adults walking around, most looking as though they were heading somewhere important.
-Some strange world.
+Some, strange world.
 He kept walking, noticed people sitting in cafes and restaurants, a man and a woman, sitting, eating behind the glass.
 One table among many.
 She wore a white dress that showed off a curvy body.
-James looked at them and tried to imagine what their life was like and it seemed to him like a heaven he could barely comprehend.
-Just then, a waiter looked at him and sneered, shooed him away from the glass and he dragged himself away from the scene and started the street, vowing that, one day, it would be him sitting at that table, and able to by anything that he wanted, and with money left over.
+James looked at them and tried to imagine what their life was like, and it seemed to him like a heaven he could barely comprehend.
+Just then, a waiter looked at him and sneered, shooed him away from the glass and he dragged himself away from the scene and started the street, vowing that, one day, it would be him sitting at that table, and able to buy anything that he wanted, and with money left over.
 Plenty of money.

 ‘What!’ screamed the voice, again.

-‘I said, my name is James Anderson, and calling about the sheet-metal workers’ position!’
+‘I said, my name is James Anderson and calling about the sheet-metal workers’ position!’

 ‘The sheet-metal workers’ position!’

 ‘Oh, right.
-Meet at 55 Grub road, tomorrow morning at six am.’
+Meet at 55 Grub Road, tomorrow morning at six am.’

-With that, the phone reverted to the engagement signal, and he realised that the man had hung up.
+With that, the phone reverted to the engagement signal, and he realized that the man had hung up.
 He put the phone down and turned around and looked out at the day.
 From what the man said, it suggested that he already had the job.
 It must have been that on-one else, maybe even wanted the job.
 Who knew, maybe the job itself was too tough for most people?
 Who knew?
 He walked around for a bit and thought about it.
 Something about it didn’t feel right.
 After all, he should have been elated, shouldn’t he?
 Maybe, he was something to do other things, but what?
 He kept walking.
 Well, anyway, it was money, wasn’t it?
 And it meant that he could move out of where he was living, maybe get his own place.
 But how much were they paying?
 That was the question.
 If the carpentry one was twenty-five dollars an hour, surely, they would pay him that, wouldn’t they?

 He sat down and thought about it.
 If it was full-time, then that would be a forty-hour week, and on twenty-five dollars an hour, then that was one thousand dollars a week!
 Easily enough to rent his own flat!